dasmlab/mcp-server-agent-list-service/README.md

 A minimal FastAPI microservice that manages and exposes a queue of MCP Server Agents, supporting both on-prem and cloud deployment actions.
 Designed for Kubernetes-native environments (with MetalLB support).

+This project implements CircleCI Workflow and is connected to a K8s Container-Agent.
+The values.yaml and example to set up the agent can be found at https://github.com/lmcdasm/oneshots/install-circle-ci-runner

 ---

 ## Framework